MattJBritton/RedditSummarizer/README.md

 * Run `sh install/install-chrome.sh` for Chrome, and `sh install/install-firefox.sh` for Firefox.
 * Install dependencies using `pip install -r install/requirements.txt`.
 * Now, load up your browser of choice.
-* For Firefox, navigate to the *about:debugging* page.
+* For Firefox, navigate to the [about:debugging](about:debugging) page.
 Click *Load Temporary Add-on*, then select the *manifest.json* file.
-* For Chrome, navigate to the *chrome://extensions/* page.
+* For Chrome, navigate to the [chrome://extensions/](chrome://extensions/) page.
 Make sure *Developer mode* is selected.
 Click *Load Unpacked*, then select the *add-on* folder.
+* Note that for Firefox, you will need to re-load the add-on any time you close and re-open the browser.
 * You're ready to go!
 Navigate to any Reddit page to start.

 ## Uninstalling Topical for Reddit